 Every appointment is an opportunity to forge new partnerships, secure deals, and drive growth.
 Still, reaching prospects and getting them to book an appointment has never been this challenging despite all the available communication channels.

-Gartner found that contacting a potential customer takes at least 18 calls, while less than 24% of sales emails get opened.
-All this puts your SDRs in a difficult position as they have to be very persistent and yet be careful not to step over the line and become pushy.
+Gartner found that contacting a potential customer requires at least 18 calls, while less than 24% of sales emails are opened.
+This puts your SDRs in a difficult position as they must navigate the fine line between persistent outreach and overly assertive communication that may be perceived as intrusive.

 Failing to book enough meetings can lead to missed opportunities and potential revenue loss.